JillAClark/geoserver/doc/en/user/source/services/wfs/reference.rst

       request=GetFeature&
       typeName=namespace:featuretype&
       maxFeatures=N&
-      sortBy=<attribute>property
+      sortBy=<attribute>

 The default sort operation is to sort in ascending order.
 Some WFS servers require the sort order to be specified, even if an ascending order sort if required.
 In this case, append a ``+A`` to the request.
-Conversely, to sort in descending order, add a ``+D`` to the request, like so:
+Conversely, add a ``+D`` to the request to sort in descending order as follows:

 .. code-block:: xml